carlospolop/aws_iam_review/README.md

   -h, --help            show this help message and exit -k API_KEY, --api-key API_KEY
                         OpenAI API key.
 The env variable OPENAI_API_KEY can also be used.
-  -v, --verbose         Get info about why a permission is sensitive or useful for privilege
+  -v, --verbose         Get info about why a permission is sensitive or useful for privilege escalation.
-                        escalation.
+  --only-yaml           Only check permissions inside the yaml file --only-openai         Only check permissions with OpenAI --all-resources       Do not filter only permissions over '*' --print-reasons       Print the reasons why a permission is considered sensitive or useful for privilege escalation.
-  --only-yaml           Only check permissions inside the yaml file --only-openai         Only check permissions with OpenAI --all-resources       Do not filter only permissions over '*' --print-reasons       Print the reasons why a permission is considered sensitive or useful for
+  --all-actions         Do not filter permissions inside the readOnly policy --merge-perms         Print permissions from yaml and OpenAI merged --max-perms-to-print MAX_PERMS_TO_PRINT
-                        privilege escalation.
+                        Maximum number of permissions to print per row -m MODEL, --model MODEL
-  --all-actions         Do not filter permissions inside the readOnly policy --merge-perms         Print permissions from yaml and OpenAI merged
+                        OpenAI model to use (default: gpt-4o)

 # Run the 2 modes with 3 profiles